-‘Seinfeld’: There’s a Simple Explanation Why Jerry and Elaine Don’t End Up Together
+‘Seinfeld’: There’s a Simple Explanation for Why Jerry and Elaine Don’t End Up Together

-But every TV show needs a romance, right?
+But every TV series needs a romance, right?
 For Seinfeld, it wasn’t so simple.
-Fans learn early on in the series that Jerry and Elaine, two of the main characters, used to date but broke up and stayed friends.
+Viewers learned early on in the series that Jerry and Elaine, two of the main characters, used to date but broke up and remained friends.
 Most people assumed they’d start dating again or even get married by the finale.
 But that’s not what happened.

 Jerry and Elaine have a surprisingly great relationship

 Staying friends with an ex in the real world can be complicated.
-But Jerry and Elaine on Seinfeld make it look easy.
-They enjoy the joking, close relationship between two friends who know all of each other’s most intimate secrets.
-And somehow, that banter isn’t interrupted by awkwardness.
+But Jerry and Elaine on Seinfeld made it look easy.
+They enjoyed the joking, close relationship between two friends who knew one another’s most intimate secrets.
+And somehow, that banter wasn’t interrupted by awkwardness.

-But there were a few moments when Jerry and Elaine were forced to confront their previous coupling and even a brief time when they gave love another shot.
+But Jerry and Elaine’s relationship saw a few moments that forced them to confront their previous coupling and even a brief time when they gave love another shot.

-Nobody wants to find out that their significant other is less than satisfied during intimate moments.
-In “The Mango,” Elaine confesses that she sometimes faked orgasms while she was dating Jerry.
-He’s horrified by her admission and insists that he’d like to make it up for her.
-Unfortunately, Jerry experiences erectile dysfunction during their encounter, Screen Rant reported.
+Nobody wants to find out their significant other is less than satisfied during intimate moments.
+In the Seinfeld episode “The Mango,” Elaine confesses she sometimes faked orgasms while dating Jerry.
+He’s horrified by her admission and insists he’d like to make it up to her.
+Unfortunately, Jerry experiences erectile dysfunction during their encounter.

 And that’s not the only time Jerry and Elaine explore a sexual relationship again.
-In “The Deal,” Elaine reveals that she and Jerry had sex a total of 37 times while they were dating and during the episode, the pair has sex three more times.
+In “The Deal,” Elaine reveals she and Jerry had sex 37 times while they were dating, and during the episode, the pair has sex three more times.

-In the controversial series finale, Jerry and Elaine almost confess their love to each other when they think they’re dying in a plane crash.
-At that moment, Elaine says there’s something she wants Jerry to know and he replies that there’s something he wants her to know, too.
+In the controversial series finale, Jerry and Elaine almost confess their love to each other when they think they’re about to die in a plane crash.
+At that moment, Elaine says there’s something she wants Jerry to know, and he replies there’s something he wants her to know, too.

-“Jerry I’ve always …” she starts to say before the plane rights itself.
+“Jerry, I’ve always …” she begins saying before the plane rights itself.
 With that, the moment is lost.

 Many fans hated the ‘Seinfeld’ finale

-Jerry, Elaine, George, and Kramer all prove that they learned nothing over the tenure of the show when they go to court for failing to help a carjacking victim.
-The foursome is still joking around even as they’re sent to jail.
+Jerry, Elaine, George, and Kramer all prove they learned nothing throughout the show when they go to court for failing to help a carjacking victim.
+The four are still joking around even as they shuffle off to jail.

-Fans hated the storyline and the writers got plenty of criticism for the cynical nature of the ending.
-But for true Seinfeld fans, the show’s conclusion made way more sense than Jerry and Elaine tying the knot in some sappy ceremony.
+Fans hated the storyline, and the writers faced plenty of criticism for the ending’s cynical nature.
+But for true Seinfeld fans, the show’s conclusion made more sense than Jerry and Elaine tying the knot in a sappy ceremony.
 It wouldn’t have made any sense.